refaim/MissingTradeSkillsList/README.md

 * Ability to drag each MTSL frame around

 ### Latest version (v1.13.54)
 * Updated skill, item & specialisation translations for all languages except for Korean, simplified Chinese and traditional Chinese to match live data
 * Updated wrong prices from vendor to match live data

-### Support

-Found a bug?
-Want to report wrong data?
-Make an issue here: https://github.com/Thumbkin/MissingTradeSkillsList_Classic/issues Make sure to include the following details when making an issue:
-* Locale you play the game in (a.k.a. the language you play the game in)
-* Brief description of the problem
-* The error message (if its a bugreport)
-* The saved content of MissingTradeSkillsList.lua in \_classic\_era\_/WTF/Account/\<your account name\>/SavedVariables/
-* Add screenshot(s) to describe the problem or from the errror (optional)

 Full version history is available in VERSION_HISTORY.md inside zip addon